 The Republic of Ghana, formerly the Gold Coast, visibly blends tradition with modernization in everyday life.
-Having declared its independence from Britain in 1957, Ghana is now a secular democracy, full of multiple ethnic groups and religions.
-The largest population of Ghanaians is Akan, but there are significant numbers of people with Mole Dagbon, Akan, Fante, Ga, Ewe, and Ga-Dangme backgrounds.
+Having declared its independence from Britain in 1957, Ghana is now a secular democracy, full of varied ethnic groups and religions.
+The largest population of Ghanaians is Akan, but there are significant numbers of people with Mole Dagbon, Fante, Ga, Ewe, and Ga-Dangme backgrounds.
 While the population is predominantly Christian, nearly 18 percent of the population is Muslim.
 There are about 79 languages and dialects spoken in Ghana, all of which are constantly evolving and becoming mixed together, although the official language remains English.

 The two major cities, Accra and Kumasi, are bustling with people dressed in both traditional and Western attire and children playing soccer with friends.
 The packed, colorful Makola Market, in the heart of Accra, offers everything from fish, to furniture, to shoes.
 The vast, vibrant Kumasi Market is open to traders from all over West Africa, with locals and tourists walking and bargaining side by side.